European Leaders and Ukraine Discuss Peace Talks Amid Russian Control

 The frontline in Ukraine should be the starting point in a peace negotiation, announces a gathering of European leaders together with Ukraine's president.
 It can open up for Russia to continue controlling parts of Ukraine, which Donald Trump has spoken of as a necessity.

-Eight European countries' leaders, the EU's highest representatives and Ukraine's president Volodymyr Zelenskyj write in a joint statement under the US president Donald Trump's wish for an immediate ceasefire.
+A number of European leaders, the EU's highest representatives and Ukraine's President Volodymyr Zelenskyj write in a joint statement under the US President Donald Trump's wish for an immediate ceasefire.

 In continued negotiations for a peace solution, they believe that "the current contact line should be the starting point".
 But they also add the following reservation:

-"We stand firm on the principle that international borders should not be changed with violence."
+"We stand firm on the principle that international borders must not be changed with violence."

 Donald Trump has urged the parties to end the fighting and "stay where they are" at present, but also claimed that eastern Ukraine should be "divided up".
-It is then unclear whether a de facto ceasefire line in a ceasefire could become a de jure change in the countries' borders, but Ukraine and the European leaders explicitly oppose the latter.
+It is then unclear whether a de facto ceasefire line in a ceasefire could lead to a formal change in the countries' borders, but Ukraine and the European leaders explicitly oppose the latter.

 "Let it be divided up"

-Besides the Crimean peninsula, which Russia invaded and annexed in 2014, parts of four Ukrainian regions are under Russian occupation.
+In addition to the Crimean Peninsula, which Russia invaded and annexed in 2014, parts of four Ukrainian regions are under Russian occupation.
 Russia claims to have annexed all four in their entirety since autumn 2022, but they do not control them completely and fighting continues.

-Last Sunday, the US president Trump said that the Donbass area in Ukraine – with the two affected regions Donetsk and Luhansk – will need to be "divided up" so that Russia can keep the larger part.
+Last Sunday, US President Trump said that the Donbass area in Ukraine - with the two affected regions Donetsk and Luhansk - will need to be "divided up" so that Russia can keep the larger part.

 Let it be divided up as it is.
 It is already divided now, said Trump.